Construction Project Delivery Methods – which is best for your project?

 Construction Management methods (CMAR and CMGC) are closely related so I will discuss them together.
 These methods combine aspects of the DB and DBB methods.
 Here, the design and construction contracts are separate, but the builder is much more involved in the design process.
 The contractor is brought on board early in the design process to consult with the design team.
 In CMAR, the construction manager’s role during the design process is to control the risk to the project’s total cost by suggesting alternative solutions to the design team.
 They have a vested interest in this because they will be held to a guaranteed maximum price by the owner.
 This helps the owner control costs from the beginning.

 In CMGC, the contractor is still brought in early in the design process to help control risk and costs, but the guaranteed maximum cost of construction is then negotiated as the design is being finished.
 This gives the owner more control over the design, but potentially less control over costs.
+One big advantage of this method is that the project can be completed faster.
+Since the GC is on board early, as soon as their Guaranteed Maximum Price is negotiated (often at the end of the design development phase) and their contract finalized, they can begin getting their subcontractors on board, purchasing long lead items etc, so that when the design is complete and the permit in hand, they can hit the ground running.

 With both methods, the contractor acts as the eyes and ears of the owner on the project to help reduce their own risk in terms of cost overruns.
 This relieves the owner of some management functions during the project.